-

 No. The answers to the clues are based mainly on observation, puzzle solving, and a little general knowledge (such as knowing how a basic A=1 alpha-numero cipher works).

-I regularly check and update the trails but temporary or permanent changes can occur in any public setting.
-If there’s a clue that can’t be accessed, you can either use the QR codes to get the answer, or access this clue photo page (the password will be in each booklet as this service becomes available for each trail) to still solve the clue (or SMS the number in the booklet and I will send you a photo of the clue if possible).
-Please do let me know if there’s an access problem.
+We regularly check and update the trails (unless otherwise specified) but temporary or permanent changes can occur in any public setting.
+If there’s a clue that can’t be accessed, you can either use the QR codes to get the answer, or access the clue photo link given in each booklet to still solve the clue.
+Please do let us know if there’s an access problem.

 Unless a building is unoccupied and has free entry and generous opening hours, you never have to go inside (unless you want to).
 You sometimes have to go into the grounds of an area which is not open 24 hours a day, and this will be noted on the puzzle trail’s page and in the trail introduction.
 I would recommend reading through the booklet beforehand so you can see relevant times and days associated with every location and plan accordingly.